infsys-lab/policy-classifier/README.md

 $ python3 src/train.py
 ```

 This workflow will create a run directory in `./runs` and will dump all necessary logs, metrics and the final model checkpoint as a `joblib` serialized pickle.
+The dumped model checkpoint is a pipeline containing the `TfidfVectorizer` and `RandomForestClassifier` classes.

-In order to use this model for downstream tasks, it is highly recommended to use the same Python and Scikit-Learn versions when loading this `joblib` pickle.
+**Note:** In order to use this model for downstream tasks, it is highly recommended to use the same Python and Scikit-Learn versions when loading this `joblib` pickle.

 ## Test :microscope: